 Note: Store the licorice extract in the refrigerator and use it within 8-10 days.

 How To Use: Apply fresh milk with a cotton swab on the affected area and let it dry.
 Wash it off with lukewarm water.
-Do this two times daily.
+Do this twice daily.

 Tomato contains lycopene that can reduce the long-term effects of photodamage (7).
 Since spots and pigmentation are also long-term consequences of photodamage, tomato may help lighten them.

 How To Use: Slice a tomato and rub it on the spots.
-Let it dry, then wash it off with lukewarm water.
-Do this two times daily.
+Let it dry.
+Wash it off with lukewarm water.
+Follow this twice daily.

 9. Black Tea